rebahama/social-reviewer-frontend/README.md

 * jwt-decode was installed for for decoding the jason web tokens.

 # Frontend libraries
+The React frontend library have been used to fetch the api endpoints throughout the application.
+The navbar that is showing on every link that the user clicks is visable thanks to to React and reuse of the component.
+The sorting of the page from the highest price to the lowest is achieved with the help of React.
+The displaying of the most commented and the most liked reviews on the page is also displayed with the help of React.

 # API backend endpoint
 The documentation for the backend can be found here [social-reviewer-backend](https://github.com/rebahama/social-reviewer-backend#readme)